 What does it mean to show empathy for kids?
-Read these tips on understanding what children are feeling and how to respond with empathy.
+Discover ways to understand what children are feeling and why every parent needs to show empathy.

 Last night, my six-year-old thought I didn’t care about him.
 And all because of wooden blocks.

 I opened our box of wooden blocks for my three boys to dig into.
 By the time they separated their stash, he had way more than the other two.
 In an attempt to be fair, I counted all the blocks and divided them equally among all three.
 And that meant taking a few blocks away from him.

 He started to pout and cry.
 It’s just a bunch of blocks, I tried to convince him.
 You had way more than them.

 The crying didn’t stop, and I had to take a break in another room.
 It doesn’t get better: When he followed me, I left to go to another room.

 Only until he cried, “You don’t care about me” did I realize how foolish I’d been behaving.

 Think to the last time your child cried, misbehaved, or otherwise made you upset.
 Maybe he didn’t want to put his shoes on when you were already late.
 Or he was whining because he didn’t want to get out of bed.
 Maybe he even hit his sister or demolished her tower of blocks.

 And with each situation, tensions seemed to spiral down with no end.